KS2-FR/KS2.Drive/README.md

 As every WebDAV implementation is different, should you encounter an issue with a specific webDAV server, please report here.

 Usage :
--	Install the latest release of WinFSP (https://github.com/billziss-gh/winfsp/releases).
-Currently WinFsp 2017.2
+-	Install the 2017.2 release of WinFSP (https://github.com/billziss-gh/winfsp/releases)
 -	Download the lastest build of KS² Drive (https://ci.appveyor.com/api/projects/FrKaram/ks2-drive/artifacts/src/bin/KS2Drive.zip)
 -	Run KS2Drive.exe
--	Right-click on the icon loaded in the notification area and select "CONFIGURE"
+-	Configure the server :
   -	Enter the Webdav/AOS URL of the server
   -	Select the protocol (Webdav or AOS)
   -	Enter your credentials
 -	Hit "SAVE"
 -	Right-click on the icon loaded in the notification area and select "MOUNT"